DirkHoffmann/unseq/README.md

 ### Known limits

 Works on a list of numbers given line by line.
-Use other tools to cut our lines, if you have a multi-number lines type of input.
+Use other tools to cut your lines, if you have a multi-number lines type of input.

 ## Install